Gasorekibo/alu-higher_level_programming/python-hello_world/README.md

-a script that compiles a Python script file
+a script that print string using write function instead of print